-In 5 years we would like to be able to say ...
+In 5 years we would like to be able to say...

-- We have resolved all of the 2013 legal proceedings. - We have Board policies and procedures with the aim to receive a CSDA "District of Distinction" Award. - We have annexed the ORD community and preserved the separate cost center concept. - We have studied ALL potential sources of water for the District (ground, surface, recycle, desal, etc.) and selected supplemental sources of additional water. - We have an engaged, reliable and productive workforce that is strong and enjoys high morale with low turnover. - We enjoy a positive reputation with the Public and other governmental agencies. - We have evaluated and have taken steps to fund, all real and likely District liabilities. - We have adequate reserves for repair and replacement of our infrastructure. - We have adopted a new rate study. - We have a formal workforce development and succession plan in place. - We have updated and adopted 5 year water and sewer master plans, Urban Water Management Plan and CIP. - We have a strong and robust water conservation program, meeting State mandates. - We have taken steps to protect the Salinas Valley groundwater basin from seawater intrusion. - We have annually provided our customers with a clear and consistent picture of their current and forecasted future water demand. - We have established key performance indicators and level of service targets.
+- We have resolved all of the 2013 legal proceedings. - We have Board policies and procedures with the aim to receive a CSDA "District of Distinction" Award. - We have annexed the ORD community while preserving and preserved the separate cost center concept. - We have studied ALL potential sources of water for the District (ground, surface, recycle, desal, etc.) and selected supplemental sources of additional water. - We have an engaged, reliable and productive workforce that is robust strong and enjoys high morale with low turnover. - We are looking torward to the future as leaders in the region in water quality, communications, water resources, conservation and workforce development. - We enjoy a positive reputation with the Public and other governmental agencies. - We have evaluated and have taken steps to fund, all real and likely District liabilities. - We have adequate reserves for repair and replacement of our infrastructure. - We have adopted a new rate study. - We have a formal workforce development and succession plan in place. - We have updated and adopted 5 year water and sewer master plans, Urban Water Management Plan and CIP. - We have a strong and robust water conservation program, meeting State mandates. - We have taken steps to protect the Salinas Valley groundwater basin from seawater intrusion.

+We have annually provided our customers with a clear and consistent picture of their current and forecasted future water demand.